Snaacky/automation/README.md

 # automation
 Home theater automation scripts for downloading and processing.

-# Setup
+# Introduction
 This repository assumes you have a baseline understanding of how Docker works, what a docker-compose file is, and how to configure one.

+Most of the services/containers included in this setup can operate independently and thus can be added or removed as you feel applicable to your own personal setup.
+Any services that are inherently bound to another container (i.e Transmission and WireGuard or Plex and rclone) are put together in the same `docker-compose.yml` file and can still be detangled from one another but will require a tiny bit more hands-on config editing.

+## Setup:
 1. [Create a network for your containers to talk to each other on](https://docs.docker.com/engine/reference/commandline/network_create/)
 2. `git clone https://https://github.com/Snaacky/automation`
 3. Configure the `docker-compose.yml` files for your personal setup.